AZimmerman13/capstone2/README.md

 ### Model Selection

 #### Random Forest
 From the outset, I was planning on using a random forest regressor on this data.
 After first running the regressor with default parameters, I quickly found that I could save on computation with very little increase in error.
-The elbow of this MSE plot is around 10 estimators, and the MSE value is nearly the same as MSE at 100 estimators (the default).
+The elbow of this MSE plot is around 10 estimators, and the MSE ++value is nearly the same as MSE at 100 estimators (the default).

 ![num estimators plot](images/rf_num_estimator_plot.png)